 3. Magnetic Roofing Hatchet by AJC

-The magnetic roofing hatchet by AJC weighs about 1.64 lbs, which is approx. 744 grams.
+The magnetic roofing hatchet by AJC weighs about 17 ounces.
 This tool is a little heavier than the roofing hammer by Stanley we mentioned earlier.
-Plus, the head is 6.5 inches long, while the length of the handle is 12.5 inches.
-All in all, this roofing hammer is about 13.5 inches long.
+Plus, the head is 6.5 inches long, while the length of the handle is 13.5 inches.

 This tool can feel small for some users, especially those who deal with concrete.
 But for roofers, its light body and small size make it an ideal tool and among the best roofing hammers.